-Market-savvy content writer approaching 4 years of experience.
+Market-savvy content writer with 5+ years of experience.
 My second passion is SEO.

 While the blockchain and crypto industry participants never stop developing and exploring new possible applications of the tech, major global industries are now turning for answers in this unique technology when it comes to innovations in their field.